NASA-Planetary-Science/AmesCAP/docs/source/installation.rst

 .. code-block:: bash

    # Create virtual environment (use the path to your preferred Python)
-   /cygdrive/c/path/to/python3 -m venv --system-site-packages amescap
+   /cygdrive/c/path/to/python3 -m venv amescap
    # Or simply use the Cygwin python:
-   python3 -m venv --system-site-packages amescap
+   python3 -m venv amescap

    # Activate the environment
    source amescap/bin/activate